kadena-community/kadena.js/packages/apps/docs/src/docs/marmalade/what-is-marmalade.md

 ### Buy

-The buyer who wants to acquire the asset that's been offered for sale sends a **continuation message** for the identifier assigned to the SALE event.
+The buyer who wants to acquire the asset that's been offered for sale sends a **continuation** transaction for the identifier assigned to the SALE event.

-For example, Alice sends a continuation message for the `sale:1` pact identifier to transfer NFT1 out of the escrow account in the token ledger and into her account.
+For example, Alice sends a continuation transaction for the `sale:1` pact identifier to transfer NFT1 out of the escrow account in the token ledger and into her account.
-The token policy then debits the sale price of 50.0 from Alice’s KDA account to credit Bob and executes any other offsetting transaction needed to release the escrowed NFT.
+The ledger then debits the sale price of 50.0 from Alice’s KDA account to credit Bob and executes any other offsetting transaction needed to release the escrowed NFT.
 For example, the token policy pays any royalty fees or returns any funds as specified in the policy.

 ![Alice continues the execution of the sale pact](/assets/marmalade/buy.png)